CDL Training – 160 Hours with a Learner’s Permit

 The CDL Training class provides driver license training and testing information for the unskilled drivers who wish to have a commercial driver’s license (CDL) and endorsements.
 This course will also provide information on federal requirements for the state’s standards for the licensing of commercial drivers.

 To receive a CDL, you must pass knowledge and skills tests.
-This 120-hour hands-on training program requires a learner’s permit upon registration.
+This 160-hour hands-on training program requires a valid CDL learner’s permit.

 You will receive a certificate upon completion of the training, and trucking recruiters will be available to meet with students to provide information regarding job opportunities.